 With the CST project spanning VCH, PHSA and PHC, it has prompted the three health organizations to work closer than ever before.
 This partnership has become even stronger during the pandemic, with Leanne and other clinical leaders taking part in daily CST triage meetings to determine CST Cerner system changes required for COVID-19.

-“Working in partnership Vancouver Coastal, PHSA and the CST team, we’re obviously creating an electronic chart that will provide better care for patients, but it also sets a really nice platform for working together,” says Leanne.
+“Working in partnership with VCH, PHSA and the CST team, we’re obviously creating an electronic chart that will provide better care for patients, but it also sets a really nice platform for working together,” says Leanne.
 “Because at the end of the day, our patients generally don’t really care what organization we work for.
 What they really care about is that their healthcare is seamless and that it’s comprehensive.”